Matisse and Me

 MoMA pulled out all the stops for its exhibition: “Matisse: The Cut-Outs.”
 And rightly so.
-Before reaching these shores, the exhibition had been at the Tate in London where it drew 500,000 visitors, making it the museum’s most popular show ever.
-With high expectations, I step off the escalator on the sixth floor to find -- good news-- there's no line.
+Before reaching these shores, the exhibition had been at the Tate in London, where it drew 500,000 visitors, making it that museum’s most popular show ever.
+With high expectations, I step off the escalator on the sixth floor to find—good news—there's no line.
 A ticket-taker waves me in, warning me that taking photographs is strictly prohibited.
-This is when I learn that MoMA has a selection of on-line images available to journalists and bloggers with permission.
+This is when I learn that MoMA has a selection of online images available to journalists and bloggers with permission.
+Which is what you are lloking at now.

-Walking into a room hung with colorful cut-outs is a transporting moment -- as if I'm in a meadow filled with wildflowers at the height of summer.
-My response to the cut-outs is instinctual.
+Walking into the first room hung with colorful cut-outs is a transporting moment: I feel as if I'm in a meadow filled with wildflowers at the height of summer.
+My response to the cut-outs is immediate, instinctual.
 There’s no need think about them, no need to analyze them.
-Open your eyes, the happiness is immediate.
+Open your eyes and the happiness you feel is enouhg to make you laugh.

-Within days of seeing them, I come across an interview, “Matisse and Me” in the Wall Street Journal Magazine (11.11.2014) with the French painter Françoise Gilot, who had been the lover and muse of Pablo Picasso.
-It was he, in fact, who introduced her to Matisse.
+Within days of seeing them, I come across an interview, “Matisse and Me” in the Wall Street Journal Magazine (11.11.2014) with the French painter Francoise Gilot, who had been the lover and muse of Pablo Picasso.
+In fact it was he who introduced her to Matisse.

 But why cutouts?
-Any child can do cutouts, so why would a titan of twentieth century art spend years on them?
-It’s been said that Matisse began the cutouts after an illness had left him confined to a wheelchair and unable to stand at the easel.
-But Gilot tells us he had been using them years earlier, not so much as stand-alone works of art, but as a preparation for a number of commissions.
+Any child can do cutouts, so why would a titan of 20th century art spend years on them?
+It’s been said that Matisse began the cutouts after an illness had left him confined to a wheelchair and unable to stand at the easel, but Gilot tells us he had been using them years earlier, not so much as stand-alone works of art, but as a preparation for a number of commissions.

 Françoise Gilot, now 92, who understands Matisse's art as well as anyone and better than most, considers the cutouts the apex of his work.
 So who am I to disagree?
 Then, again, Gilot had said “the important dialogue is the one you entertain with the artist’s work.”